reujab/linksys/readme.md

 #### `guestnetwork/GetGuestRadioSettings`
 This action returns information about the guest network, such as if it's enabled, its SSID, and password.

+#### `guestnetwork/SetGuestRadioSettings`
+This action sets the settings for the guest network.
+* `isGuestNetworkEnabled` a boolean that is set to true when the guest network will be enabled.
+* `maxSimultaneousGuests` an integer that is set to the maximum number of devices that are allowed to be connected to the guest network.
+* `radios` an array containing information about the network
+	* `broadcastGuestSSID` a string containing the SSID for the guest network
+	* `guestPassword` a string containing the guest password
+	* `guestSSID` a string containing the guest SSID
+	* `isEnabled` a boolean that is set to true when the guest network is enabled. only takes effect when `isGuestNetworkEnabled` is set to true
+	* `radioID` a string containing the radio ID. can be obtained with `guestnetwork/GetGuestRadioSettings`

+#### `parentalcontrol/SetParentalControlSettings`
+This action sets the parental controls settings.
+* `isParentalControlEnabled` a boolean that is set to true when parental controls are enabled
+* `rules` an array of objects of rules
+	* `blockedURLs` an array of blocked URLs
+	* `description` a string with no meaning
+	* `isEnabled` a boolean
+	* `macAddresses` an array of affected MAC addresses
+	* `wanSchedule` an object of days and restricted hours
+		* `sunday` a 48-length string of restricted hours. every character in the string is either a 0 or a 1.
+0 means restricted and 1 means allowed. the numbers are in 30-minute intervals. for example, a value of "0101..." would restrict access from 12am-12:30am and 1am-1:30am
+		* `monday` same as sunday
+		* `tuesday` same as sunday
+		* `wednesday` same as sunday
+		* `thursday` same as sunday
+		* `friday` same as sunday
+		* `saturday` same as sunday

 #### `wirelessap/GetRadioInfo`
 This action returns information about the main network, such as its SSID and password.